Michelle Orpe

-Michelle Orpe is a British TV presenter, columnist and poker personality.
+Michelle Orpe is a British TV presenter, Actress and Poker Personality.

 Career

 Television hosting

 Orpe began her career hosting 'Rem Con Raiders' for Image Wizard Television for Channel Five and moved on to host the FIA European Drag Racing Championships, aired on Sky Sports and Eurosports.
 After two years travelling around Europe hosting the drag racing she was asked to become lead presenter on the award-winning show 'Poker Night Live' for Pokerzone, which she hosted four nights a week during 2005-2007, as well as hosting a weekly poker news highlight show called "In Poker".
 She also wrote a column in Industry magazine 'Flush' focusing on her progression in the game.
 In 2008, alongside Poker Night Live, she hosted the world's toughest, full contact, action Motorsport - European Stock Car Racing, aired on Channel Five.

 Orpe became known as one of the faces of 'Sky Poker', a dedicated poker channel on Sky Television channel 865 (alongside Helen Chamberlain, Richard Orford, Kara Scott, Tony Kendall, Ed Giddins and Norman Pace) where she spent two years from 2007-2009, before becoming the main TV Host for the 2009/2010 seasons of the Pokerstars 'European Poker Tour', aired on Channel Four.
 Alongside this she hosted the 'European Karting Championships' and Matchrooms 'Poker Millions VII', both aired on Sky Sports.